Skip to main content

 Refer to Tip 1 and make sure to pack enough supplies to keep you more than covered throughout your trip.

-If you’re planning an extended trip, consider calling 180 Medical to have your regular order shipped to your destination instead of packing your luggage full.
+If planning an extended trip, consider calling 180 Medical to have your regular order shipped to your destination instead of packing your luggage full.
 This frees up space in your suitcase for clothes and presents.
 Plus, you’ll be sure to have your supplies when and where you need them without worrying about your luggage getting lost or delayed.

 4. Avoid irritating food and drinks.